Yvee1/hascard/README.md

 </p>

 #### Multiple answer
-Multiple choice questions with multiple possible answers is also possible.
+Multiple choice questions with multiple possible answers are also available.
 Here again the question starts with `#` and the options follow.
 Preceding each option is a box `[ ]` that is filled with a `*` or a `x` if it is correct.
 For example

 ```
 # Multiple answer question